AlexanderCoulson/41189-My-Reflective-Portfolio/Weekly Journal.md

 This week our group agreed that we would take time off our assignment in order to complete submissions for other units.

+### Week 11

+This week our group agreed that we would take time off our assignment in order to complete submissions for other units.